 †NAV: Unless you are eligible for a waiver, the public offering price you pay when you buy Class A shares of the Fund is the Net Asset Value (NAV) of the shares plus an initial sales charge.
 The initial sales charge varies depending upon the size of your purchase.
 No sales charge is imposed where Class A shares are issued to you pursuant to the automatic investment of income dividends or capital gains distribution.
 It is the responsibility of the financial intermediary to ensure that the investor obtains the proper “breakpoint” discount.
 Class I and Class Y do not have an initial sales charge.
 See the prospectus for more information.

 2The Fund's benchmark index (60% MSCI ACWI/40% BbgBarc US Agg) is a blended index consisting of 60% MSCI All Country World Index (ACWI) and 40% Bloomberg Barclays US Aggregate Bond Index.
-The MSCI ACWI captures large and mid cap representation across 23 Developed Markets (DM) and 23 Emerging Markets (EM) countries and covers approximately 85% of the global investable equity opportunity set.
+The MSCI ACWI captures large and mid cap representation across developed and emerging markets and countries and covers approximately 85% of the global investable equity opportunity set.
 The MSCI benchmark is a Gross Return index which reinvests as much as possible of a company’s gross dividend distributions.
 The Bloomberg Barclays US Aggregate Bond Index is a broad-based benchmark that measures the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
 This includes Treasuries, government-related and corporate securities, mortgage-backed securities, asset-backed securities and collateralized mortgage-backed securities.